c4pt000/CHECK-ID-slot-machine-lottery-ticket-check-drivers-id-barcode-infrared-sensor/README.md

 uploading this photograph should have removed the gps location without  latitude or longitudinal out of the files metadata by completely removing the metadata

+since every time a mobile phone takes any picture it includes the location of where the picture was exactly taken with GPS location in the metadata